MichelleChen711/GamersOverMic/README.md

 GamersOverMic
 =============

+Created at HackNYU May2 2-4 2014:

-HackNYU 2014: A no download and plugin-free way web based solution to temporarily chat with other gamers.
+A no download and plugin-free way web based solution to temporarily chat with other gamers.

 Gamers Over Mic (GOM)